psychoinformatics-de/inm-icf-utilities/docs/source/user/datalad-advanced.rst

    │               └── P001234/
    └── icf/

-where the ``P001234`` directory contains DICOM files in a flat hierarchy, and the ``icf`` directory contains the original tar archive.
+The ``P001234`` directory contains DICOM files in a flat hierarchy, and the ``icf`` directory contains the original tar archive.

 The dataset exposes a few select DICOM header fields (with information describing its corresponding DICOM series) as `git-annex metadata`_.
-You can preview metadata for a selected file with ``git annex metadata`` (subset shown):
+You can preview available metadata for a selected file with ``git annex metadata`` (subset shown):

 .. code-block:: console